jorgediasdsg/node_study/README.md

 #If you want to run the project
 node src/index.js

+# Go into the folder of the project
+$ cd node_study/frontend

+# Install the dependencies
+$ yarn

-#If you want to send measures table
+#If you want to run the project
--Call url: http://localhost:3333/table/2000/600/750 for measure table in milimeters.
+yarn dev
 ```
 <hr>